-The Field Museum: The Field Museum’s Youth Conservation Action Team is closely involved in the work of the Mighty Acorns partnership as well as in implementing the program in the Calumet Region of Chicago.
-The Mighty Acorns Partnership Coordinator works at The Field Museum and works closely with partners such as the Forest Preserve District of Cook County, the Chicago Park District, and the Illinois Department of Natural Resources to provide Chicago Public School students an opportunity to take part in Mighty Acorns.
+Mighty Acorns and The Field Museum: The Field Museum’s Youth Conservation Action Team is closely involved in the work of the Mighty Acorns Partnership as well as implementing the program in the Calumet Region of Chicago.
+The Mighty Acorns Partnership Coordinator works at The Field Museum and works closely with partners such as the Forest Preserves of Cook County, the Chicago Park District and the Illinois Department of Nature Resources to provide Chicago Public School students the opportunity to take part in Mighty Acorns.
 Through Mighty Acorns, students from schools in the Calumet Region are developing a lasting connection to the environment while restoring native habitats.